theduffreport/amyehodge.github.io/Automating_tasks/workshop.md

 ##The problem
 I wanted to be able to compare the content of two separate reports run on different days (file1.csv and file2.csv) to identify content that was of interest to me.
-These reports contain information on cummulative activity over time, and I am just interested in a specific subset of that data:
+These reports contain information on cumulative activity over time, and I am just interested in a specific subset of that data:
-* new since last time
+1. new since last time
-* not still processing (Status should only be listed as "Accessioned")
+2. not still processing (Status should only be listed as "Accessioned")
-* not from one particular group (this corresponds to two particular users who are specified within the Source ID field: dhartwig and jejohns).
+3. not from one particular group (this corresponds to two particular users who are specified within the Source ID field: dhartwig and jejohns).

 Also, I wanted to do this on a weekly basis, comparing this week's report with last week's report.

 ##Spreadsheets
 I first considered whether it would be possible to do this in a spreadsheet.
 1. You could try comparing the two spreadsheets to each other, but 4500+ lines is a lot to compare.
 2. You could try sorting it first, which might make it easier.
-3. You could try putting all of the content from both sheets into the same sheet, maybe sorting on that and trying to elimiate the duplicates.
+3. You could try putting all of the content from both sheets into the same sheet, maybe sorting on that and trying to eliminate the duplicates.
 4. You could use some filters on this combined sheet to eliminate some things, but this is also slow.
 5. I might be able to identify duplicates with conditional formatting, but this is not easy to do when you need to compare the entire row.
 6. In the end I still need to go through the spreadsheet by hand to eliminate duplicates.

 Let's try the shell!